MyParcelCOM/docs/content/api/resources/statuses.md

 Attribute     | Description
 ------------- | -----------
-code          | Status code, useful for programmers. resource_type | Resources which can have this status attached. level         | If the status is pending, success or failed. name          | Status name, useful for displaying to users.
+code          | Status code, which will be used in our request to the carrier. resource_type | Resources which can have this status attached. level         | If the status is pending, success or failed. name          | Status name, useful for displaying to users.